estanislao-lexicon/GardenGivers/README.md

 # Garden Givers

-GardenGivers is a community-driven platform that connects people who want to share or request homegrown produce.
+Garden givers is a community-driven platform that connects people who want to share or request homegrown produce.
 It aims to reduce food waste and promote a sharing economy within local communities.

 ## Features

 - **User Management**: Register, login, and manage user profiles.
-- **Produce Listingsv**: Create, view, and manage produce offers and requests.
+- **Produce Listingsv**: Create, view, and manage offers and requests.
 - **Transactions**: Facilitate and track transactions between users.

 ## UML Diagram